Covered by this topic

 - encounter ext_id

 Including the field encounter order_id will also create an encounter order.
 Chart Observations Import Options can be used to modify how observations are processed as the file is loaded.

 Chart Observations Default Values can be used to simplify the import file.

 The insurance_policy table stores the policy information for each insurance policy that a patient has.

 This field can be used multiple times by replacing with a unique identifier.
-If is an integer value it is used to indicate the priority of the insurance policy.
-Otherwise, is not linked in any way to the policy.
+If it is an integer value it is used to indicate the priority of the insurance policy.
+Otherwise, it is not linked in any way to the policy.

 The user_patients table stores the relationship between a patient and a user.
 The relationship in the header field is used to specify the type or relation the user has to the patient.
 This can be either the description or the code of the relationship from the user_roles table.

 The pat_chart_types table stores any additional chart types that apply to a patient chart.